SWoto/RideAPI/README.md

 - PGADMIN_DEFAULT_EMAIL=
 - PGADMIN_DEFAULT_PASSWORD=

+If you've just cloned the repository, there will be no .env file, though note that there is a .env.example.
+Use it as a basis to set-up your configuraiton.

 ## pgAdmin
 On the first run, to set up pgadmin, you'll need the parameters mentioned just before and also the container ip-address.